ritou11/cvsite/content/authors/admin/_index.md

 - Visitors
 ---

 Haotian Liu received the B.S. degree from the Electrical Engineering Department, Tsinghua University, Beijing, China.
 He is currently purchasing the Ph.D. degree in the Electrical Engineering Department, Tsinghua University, Beijing.
-His research interests include active distribution system operation and control, model-free control, machine learning especially reinforcement learning and their applications in the energy system.
+His research interests include machine learning especially reinforcement learning and their applications in the energy system, active distribution system operation and control, model-free control.